morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 # Mapping Building Damage

-You have learnt about how we can represent real world features and phenomenon using geographic data, programming tools to manipulate and analyse geographic data, and how satellite images can be used to monitor change on the Earth's surface.
+You have learned about how we can represent real world features and phenomenon using geographic data, programming tools to manipulate and analyse geographic data, and how satellite images can be used to monitor change on the Earth's surface.
 Let's pull all these skills together to map the location of damaged buildings after Tropical Cyclone Seroja impacted Kalbarri in April 2021.

 First, let's have a look at the impact of Tropical Cyclone Seroja on buildings in Kalbarri.
 We can use a high-resolution aerial image captured by [Nearmap](https://www.nearmap.com/au/en) after the cyclone event.